Yoctol/bottender/docs/multi-messaging-channel-support.md

 You can check out the repository of the above example [here](https://github.com/Yoctol/bottender/tree/master/examples/multiple-channels).

-## Define Platform-Specific Actions
+### Using `router` and `platform` to Manage Cross-Platform Events

-Different platforms support some different advanced events for better user experience.
-For example, Messenger supports Button Template while LINE supports Flex Message.
-Therefore, we might want to define some platform-specific actions to handle these advanced events.
+Different platforms provide different advanced events for better user experience.
+For example, Messenger supports Button Template, while LINE supports Flex Message.
+Therefore, you might want to define some platform-specific actions to handle these advanced events.

-To better organize bot actions, we can use `router` and `platform` functions from `bottender/router` to handle routing between different platforms.
+To better organize bot actions, you can use `router` and `platform` functions from `bottender/router` to handle routing between different platforms.

-In the example app, we define two additional actions to leverage the platform-specific events.
+In the example app, you can see two additional actions to leverage the platform-specific events.

 ```js
 import { platform, router } from 'bottender/router';